davenkin/andy-springboot-sample/ADRs/005_project_structure.md

           with "Command".
           Example: [CreateEquipmentCommand](../src/test/java/deviceet/sample/equipment/command/CreateEquipmentCommand.java).
     - `controller`(folder:1): For HTTP controllers
-        - `XxxController`(class:1): The controller class, should end with "Controller".
-Controllers should be very thin, they call CommandServices and QueryServices upon receiving request.
+        - `XxxController`(class:1): The controller class should end with "Controller".
+Controllers should be very thin, they call CommandServices or QueryServices upon receiving request.
           Example: [EquipmentController](../src/test/java/deviceet/sample/equipment/controller/EquipmentController.java).
     - `domain`(folder:1): Contains all the domain models.
         - `Xxx`(class:N): Domain objects hold business logic, they are why your application exists.
           Example: [Equipment](../src/test/java/deviceet/sample/equipment/domain/Equipment.java)
           and [EquipmentStatus](../src/test/java/deviceet/sample/equipment/domain/EquipmentStatus.java).
-        - `XxxRepository`(class:1): Repositories are for retrieving and persisting aggregate root, should end with " Repository", it's implementation classes are located in `infrastructure` folder.
-Please be noted that repository is per aggregate root, namely only aggregate root can have repositories, but not all domain objects.
+        - `XxxRepository`(class:1): Repositories are for retrieving and persisting Aggregate Roots, should end with " Repository", it's implementation classes are located in `infrastructure` folder.
+Please be noted that repository is per Aggregate Root, namely only
+          Aggregate Root can have
+          repositories, but not all domain objects.
           Example: [EquipmentRepository](../src/test/java/deviceet/sample/equipment/domain/EquipmentRepository.java).
-        - `XxxFactory`(class:1): Factory class for creating the aggregate root, should end with "Factory".
-The creation of aggregate roots should be explicit, so always use factories to create them but not use constructors directly.
-Normally the factory first do some business validations then call aggregate root's constructor to create object.
+        - `XxxFactory`(class:1): Factory class for creating the Aggregate Roots, should end with "Factory".
+The creation of Aggregate Roots should be explicit, so always use factories to create them.
+Normally the factory firstly do some business validations and then call Aggregate Root's constructor to create object.
 Example: `EquipmentFactory`.
         - `XxxDomainService`(class:N): A [domain service](https://ddd-practitioners.com/home/glossary/domain-service/)
           class, like other domain objects, holds business logic.
 But, it should be your last resort when business logic cannot fit into other
           domain objects.
 Domain services usually end with "DomainService", but you can use other meaningful suffixes as well such as "XxxChecker" or "XxxProvider".
           Example: [EquipmentDomainService](../src/test/java/deviceet/sample/equipment/domain/EquipmentDomainService.java).
-        - `event`(folder:1): This folder contains all the domain event classes that are raised by the aggregate root.
+        - `event`(folder:1): This folder contains all the Domain Event classes that are raised by the Aggregate Root.
-            - XxxEvent(class:N): Domain event class, should end with "Event", it represents a significant change in aggregate root.
+            - XxxEvent(class:N): Domain event class, should end with "Event", it represents a significant change in Aggregate Root.
 The naming convention is `[Aggregate Root Name] + [Passive form of verbs] + Event`.
               Example: [EquipmentCreatedEvent](../src/test/java/deviceet/sample/equipment/domain/event/EquipmentCreatedEvent.java).
         - `task`(folder:1): Contains various tasks.